Phil’s Take On Laminate Floors: Why Buy Laminate Flooring?

 Laminate vs. the new WPC (wood polymer core) and Ridgid Core “water proof” floors

 In recent time laminate flooring developed a bad rap due to some cheaper box store brands inability to perform under normal household use.
 As a result, a newer generation of floating floors has emerged.
 The so-called “water proof” laminates have basically taken over laminate sales.
 Laminate makers like Quickstep and Mannington have responded by adding new water repelling technology to their products.
-Some say it may be too late.
-I say there is still good reason to compare the differences.
+New “Water Proof” warranties apply to most brand name laminates.

 Come see us at Floors Unlimited and learn the values and benefits of these two competing product categories.
 Find out which one is right for you.